HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Health care reform

-The Affordable Care Act (ACA) became law in 2010.
+The ACA became law in 2010 to increase the quality and affordability of health insurance.
 It has brought major improvements to our health care system, giving millions of Americans access to high-quality, low- or no-cost health care coverage.

 The Affordable Care Act (ACA) ensures that:

 - Parents can keep kids on their insurance until they are age 26.

 - There is no lifetime cap (or limit) to how much insurance will pay.

 - There is no annual cap (or limit) to how much insurance will pay.

 - You cannot be denied coverage if you have a preexisting condition.

 - You cannot be dropped from your insurance if you get sick.

 - Insurance must cover certain essential health benefits, such as hospitalization, doctor visits, prescription drugs, pediatric services, maternity and newborn care, lab services, and mental health and substance use disorder services.